randomtruffles/Dominion_League/_posts/2022-03-21-season-51-feedback-report.md

 As moderators, we felt that it was important to keep the league schedule mapped consistently onto a calendar year to avoid needing to do major work during holiday weekends, so required the 4 extra break weeks to fall somewhere.
 We decided to reduce the Championship break to 4 weeks, and have an additional break week every other season.
 We hope that in these longer breaks more people will sign up for some of the many non-league tournaments offered in the Dominion Discord.

 For transitioning to the new schedule and keeping season start and end dates at good times for moderation, the next two breaks will be extended to 3 weeks.
 The break after those will be the 4 week championship break, at which point we will be on the new schedule.
+You can find projected dates through season 70 [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQGvozhFa8ieSdClwQlFV48vu8KDGOFTRA6GAbSyR_DJd01XKhSFAagxkoIbueeX1qXBLLkuXyKVcMX/pubhtml).

 ## Returning Form Questions